paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - header did not match order of the data in lines below.
  - created plots to demonstrate how fhv can identify bottlenecks and improvements
+ - began working on svg diagram of hardware
+   - generates a couple rectangles
+   - started calculating colors, need to pick a data structure to store those in

 # 2020-04-23 through 2020-04-30
  - added printHighlights function